michael-gee/pomodoro-timer/README.md

-# pomodomo-timer
+# pomodoro-timer
 Countdown timer App that utilizes Front-End HTML/CSS/Javascript.
   -All code was hand coded no external resources were used.

-GitHub link is here: https://michaelgee22.github.io/pomodomo-timer/
+GitHub link is here: https://michaelgee22.github.io/pomodoro-timer/